smarter-sh/community/github-management/setting-up-cla-check.md

 If you are trying to sign the CLA so your PR's can be merged, please [read the CLA docs](https://git.k8s.io/community/CLA.md)

-If you are a Kubernetes GitHub organization or repo owner, and would like to setup the Linux Foundation CNCF CLA check for your repositories, please read on.
+If you are a Smarter GitHub organization or repo owner, and would like to setup the Linux Foundation CNCF CLA check for your repositories, please read on.

 ## Setup the webhook